 Healthy blood circulation is essential to your overall health because your veins carry blood from different parts of your body to the heart.
 But, the older people get the more risk they have for vein disease.
-One out of three Americans over the age 45 has at least one type of vein disease.
+One out of three Americans over the age of 45 has at least one type of vein disease.
 We have compiled data to show how vein disease can progress with age.

 Is there a link between age and vein disease?

-Vein disease can affect people at any age; however, there is some evidence that shows the risk increases with age.
+Vein disease can affect people of any age; however, there is some evidence that shows the risk increases with age.
 One statistic states that one out of every two people over the age of 50 has varicose veins.
 As people age, their veins can become damaged and weaken, which allows for blood to pool in their legs instead of flowing back to the heart.
 This causes veins to become swollen or painful, and can lead to the development of deep vein thrombosis (DVT).
 DVT is a condition where blood clots form in the veins deep inside the body and become fatal if they rupture.

 Other factors that can lead to vein disease include: obesity, smoking, inactive lifestyle, and extended periods of sitting or standing.
 As such, it is important for people to maintain a healthy lifestyle as they age to decrease the other risk factors that can lead to vein disease.